Bolshoi dancer who played villains admits acid attack

 "That Dmitrichenko constantly threatened everyone as though he really were Ivan the Terrible or (Swan Lake's) evil genius - roles he played with depth and clear pleasure ... is without doubt," said Dilyara Timergazina.

-In a recent interview with Vechernyaya Moskva newspaper, Dmitrichenko praised Ivan, under whom Russia's empire expanded.
+In a recent interview with Vechernyaya Moskva newspaper, Dmitrichenko praised Ivan's rule, under which the Russian empire expanded across Asia.

 "Ivan the Terrible is a strong personality ... at that time there was much war and we are still benefiting from (his) harsh measures," he was quoted as saying.